-All families must report all changes in family and household composition that occur between annual reexaminations within 10 business days of the change.
+All families, those paying income-based rent as well as flat rent, must report all changes in family and household composition that occur between annual reexaminations (or annual updates) within 10 business days of the change.

 The PHA will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.